quidphp/orm/README.md

 All dependencies will be resolved by using the [Composer](https://getcomposer.org) installation process.

 ## Comment
 **QuidPHP/Orm** code is commented and all methods are explained.
-However, most of the comments are currently written in French.
+However, most of the comments are written in French.

 ## Convention
 **QuidPHP/Orm** is built on the following conventions: